aviwidgerson8/aviwidgerson8.github.io/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Insights IAS/2021/April 2021.md

 - [ ] What is Rome Statute realted to ICC ?
 - [ ] What is the difference b/w the types of cases handled by ICJ & ICC ?
 - [ ] What is StandUp India Scheme ?
 What is its significance ?
-- [ ] #statistics : Under StandUp India Scheme till date 25K Cr was sanctioned to over 1.14L accounts
 - [ ] What is NASA's Perseverence Rover ?
 What are its objectives ?
-- [ ] #judgements : What was Godavarman vs Union of India Case ?
-What is its significance ?
 - [ ] What is Forest Conservation Act, 1980 ?
 What are provisions under it ?
 What is forest acording to the act ?
 What is a forest area ?
 What is forest cover ?
 Who has the power to decide on land about forests ?
 - [ ] Timeline of all epochs ?
 What is Pleistocene Epoch ?
-- [ ] #map : Nalabana Island ?
-- [ ] #tribes : Soura ?
-Kandha ?
 - [ ] What is UNESCO's Man & Biosphere Program, 1971 ?
 What is MAB Network ?
 - [ ] What is Sankalp se Siddhi initiative ? by TRIFED ?
 What is its significance ?
 What are Van Dhan Vikas Kendras ?